 Krishnamurti soon rejected his mantle and dissolved the Order of the Star in the East, maintaining that everyone should find their own path rather than listening to a World Teacher or organisation.
 This rejection of the spotlight only seems to have intensified the cultural infatuation surrounding him, leading to a long and successful career as an independent spiritual writer and speaker.
 Indeed, he continued to teach right up until the month before he died at the age of 90.
 Multiple anthologies of his lectures and conversations have been compiled, including Think on These Things in 1964.

 Amid the instability and ambiguity of life, most of us turn to teachers instead of allowing ‘life itself’ to be our teacher.
 This is the problem of modern education: instead of learning how to think, we are taught what to think, which is always transmitted through the prism of a particular teacher, philosopher or guru.
 But there can be no freedom when you attempt to imitate a noble example, for then you are trying to be someone else rather than yourself.
 The life of truth is one of constant rebellion against others and their cognitive shackles.
-Submitting to an ideological prison might bring a ‘kind of peace’ it is only ‘the peace of death.’
+Submitting to an ideological prison might bring a ‘kind of peace’ BUT it is only ‘the peace of death.'

 We should not only avoid all teachers but also all teachings, for traditions and ideologies confine reality to a pre-conceived box and inhibit us from discovering anything genuinely new beyond it.
 ‘When you have become used to something, your mind is already on its way to the graveyard.
 If you think as a Hindu, a communist, a Catholic, a Protestant, then your mind is already going down.’